 Singapore Innovation & Productivity Institute’s key functions include providing productivity resources & customised road-mapping/ coaching support to help enterprises implement productivity roadmaps.

 SME Portal is your first stop for business information.
-SME Centres are an initiative supported by SPRING Singapore.
+SME Centres are an initiative supported by Enterprise Singapore.

-SPRING Singapore is the government agency responsible for helping Singapore enterprises grow and building trust in Singapore products and services.
-As the enterprise development agency, SPRING works with partners to help enterprises in financing, capability and management development, technology and innovation, and access to markets.
+Enterprise Singapore is the government agency responsible for helping Singapore enterprises grow and building trust in Singapore products and services.
+As the enterprise development agency, works with partners to help enterprises in financing, capability and management development, technology and innovation, and access to markets.

 The Inland Revenue Authority of Singapore is the government agency responsible to assess, collect and enforce payment of taxes.